DS-100/course-notes/index.md

 # Welcome {.unnumbered}

+## About the Course Notes

-This text was originally developed for the Spring 2023 Edition of the UC Berkeley course Data 100: Principles and Techniques of Data Science.
+This text was developed for the Spring 2023 Edition of the UC Berkeley course Data 100: Principles and Techniques of Data Science.

+In Spring 2023, we’re creating this all-new set of resources, so notes may be in flux.
+We appreciate your understanding.
+If you spot any errors or would like to suggest any changes, please email us. <br /> <br /> **Email**: data100.instructors@berkeley.edu